-It is recommended that a fence be installed in consultation with the NM SLO and the grazing lessee.
-The fence should enclose the channel area throughout this section of the draw to exclude cattle.
+It is recommended that a fence be installed that encloses the channel area throughout this section of the draw to exclude cattle.
 Cattle may ingest contaminated grasses and stir up and mobilize contaminated sediments into the surface water.
 The fence should enclose an approximate 150 ft buffer on both sides of the channel and include any visibly contaminated areas (See Appendix 1 - Map 2).
-Unit cost for the installation of a 4-strand barbed fence is \$4 per foot.